Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 Every 13,200 blocks (approximately 2 weeks later), the funding tokens held by the grant SLP addresses will receive an air-drop of an equal amount of newly minted PSF tokens.
 The private keys for these grants will be held by someone designated as a **Treasurer**.
 The Treasurer will also be funded by a PSF grant, and will be part of the PSF core management team.
 They will be responsible for distributing 1/3 of the PSF tokens, once per month, to the designated recipient in the grant proposal.
 Because everything happens transparently on-chain, there is no opportunity for hidden manipulation of funds.

-It's important to note: The scope of the grants will focus on <i>people</i> and not <i>projects</i>.
+It's important to note: The scope of the grants will focus on both <i>people</i> and <i>projects</i>.
 People are expected to do work in line with the mission of promoting open source and Bitcoin Cash, but their personal reputation is as stake, and is the basis upon which token holders are sending them funds.
+Projects are eligible for funding as well.
+These funds will be directed by PSF management to develop those projects in the same way [consulting services](https://fullstack.cash/consulting) are handled.

 #### Bootstrapping<a name="bootstrapping"></a>
 The Foundation was working off a [different governance model](https://github.com/Permissionless-Software-Foundation/psfoundation-website2/releases/tag/v1.0.0) prior to May 1st, 2020.
 The Governance and token-economic model captured in this business plan will go into effect on August 1st 2020.